All Episodes

 It doesn't have to be that way.

-No, no I don't.
+Certainly there is a No, no, I don't.

-I'm just saying that the technology in and of itself is not so expensive or so difficult that it does only have to be had by the have-and-have-nots, and for the same reason that cellular phones can be had by almost anyone, beepers can be had by anyone, and computers can be had by anyone, because the technology as it springs forth into society can be You know, the price comes way down.
+And for the same reason that cellular phones can be had by almost anyone, beepers can be had by anyone, and computers can be had by anyone, because the technology, as it springs forth into society, can be, you know, the price comes way down.

-As a matter of fact, you could be on an anti-aging medicine program right now for about two or three dollars a day, and even with the most advanced anti-aging hormonal therapy and diagnostic therapy, it's hard to spend more than about ten thousand dollars a year doing the whole shot.
+And even with the most advanced anti-aging hormonal therapy and diagnostic therapy, it's hard to spend more than about $10,000 a year doing the whole shot.

-No, actually I'm thinking more like 20 to 30 years.
+No, actually, I'm thinking more like 20 to 30 years.

-You see, a man in your position, and you're 53, we can probably turn back the hands of time maybe 10 years.
+You see, a man in your position, and you're 53, we can probably turn back to the hands of time maybe 10 years.

-But a man who's 63 or 73, we can turn back the hands of time 20 years, and we do it all the time.
+But a man who's 63 or 73, we can turn back to the hands of time 20 years, and we do it all the time.

 When I say we, I'm talking about the hundreds and thousands of doctors who are practicing anti-aging medicine right now.